sensei-hacker/inavwiki/Lightweight-Telemetry-(LTM).md

 The LTM_X_counter value is incremented each transmission and rolls over (modulo 256).
 It is intended to enable consumers to estimate packet loss.

 Air Speed was added for 1.7.2.
 It is only provided where `PITOT` was defined at compile time and a pitot sensor is detected.
+It is somewhat strange that the extant S frame field was not used.

 ## Tuning Frame (T)